bennyistanto/precip-index/docs/user-guide/magnitude.md

 ### Definition

-Current month's deviation from the drought threshold.
+Current month's deviation from the event threshold.
 Equal to the monthly deficit.

 ### Formula